AhmedAbaalkhail/Classic_Arcade_Game/README.md

 # Classic Arcade Game Project

-This is a classic arcade game that you have a character and you can move it with (LIFT, UP, RIGHT and DOWN) arrows to avoid collision with the enemy -bugs- and reach the top of the bord "water" your goal is to get the best score you can.
+This is a classic arcade game that you have a character and you can move it with (LIFT, UP, RIGHT and DOWN) arrows to avoid collision with the enemy -bugs- and reach the top of the board "water" your goal is to get the best score you can.

 ## Disclaimer